Iykefred/Predicting_Grant_Applications_using_the_Functionalities_of_alteryx/README.md

 ## Acknowledgements

 - Recognition to the Alteryx community for tools and support
-- Appreciation to Dr. Ebuka Ibke.
+- Appreciation to Dr. Ebuka Ibeke.